gannonprudhomme/ha-rpi-backlight/README.md

 2. Add it to Home Assistant as you would any other integration, and enter the desktop's URL during the config flow.

-3. You can optionally add an ignore list and prioritize the sorting of certain processes in the below Configuration step.
+3. You can can optionally change the scanning interval in the below Configuration step.

 ## Configuration